-Minors in Accounting, Entrepreneurship, Finance, Management, and Marketing are available to business majors or students with non-business majors.
+Minors in Accounting, Business Analytics, Entrepreneurship, Finance, Management, and Marketing are available to business majors or students with non-business majors.
 A minor requires 18 semester hours in the specific discipline, not including practica, internships, or courses taken to fulfill major requirements.
 Must also meet minimum University requirements for a minor.

-- Accounting: ACC 121 Financial Accounting and ACC 221 Managerial Accounting plus 12 unique hours of Accounting coursework at the 300 level or above. - Entrepreneurship: Requirements for the minor in Entrepreneurship are listed on p.
+- Accounting: ACC 121 Financial Accounting and ACC 221 Managerial Accounting plus 12 unique hours of Accounting coursework at the 300 level or above. - Business Analytics: BUA301 Introduction to Business Analytics and MGT364 Operations Management plus 12 unique hours of Business Analytics coursework at the 300 level or above. - Entrepreneurship: Requirements for the minor in Entrepreneurship are listed on p.
 120. - Finance: ACC 121 Financial Accounting, FIN 315 Business Finance, plus 12 unique hours of Finance coursework at the 300 level or above. - Management: BUS 215 Business Law and MGT 300 Principles of Management plus 12 unique hours of Management coursework at the 300 level or above. - Marketing: MKT 331 Principles of Marketing, ECO 223 Principles of Microeconomics, plus 12 unique hours of Marketing coursework at the 300 level or above.